kaliban2056/kaliban2056.github.io/content/posts/overthewire-bandit-4-5.md

 1. SSH in to the remote host again and go to the inhere directory.

-2. Use the file command to find what file is human-readable and read his content.
+2. Use the file command to find what file is human-readable and read its content.

 ```
 ~$: ssh bandit4@bandit.labs.overthewire.org -p 2220